mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 ## 8. Putting Pieces Together: A Tagless Final Approach

 Now that we know all the pieces of a program that connects to a database using Doobie, we can create a more complex example.
 For this purpose, we will use the _tagless final_ approach.
 Again, the details of the tagless final approach are far beyond the scope of this tutorial.
-All we need to know is that it is a technique that allows us to manage dependencies between our components and abstract away the details of the concrete effect implementation.
+We need to know is that it is a technique that allows us to manage dependencies between our components and abstract away the details of the concrete effect implementation.

 In a tagless final approach, we first define an _algebra_ as a `trait`, storing all the functions we implement for a type.
 If we take the `Director` type, we can define the following algebra: